As with all drugs, it may have some adverse effects.

 Balsalazide tablets are not approved for children under the age of 18 years.
 In capsule form, it is approved for children between the ages of 5 and 17 years to take the drug up to a maximum of 8 weeks.

-The typical dose of balsalazide is three 750-milligram (mg) pills taken three times a day for between 8 and 12 weeks.
+The typical dose of balsalazide is three 750-milligram (mg) capsules taken three times a day for between 8 and 12 weeks.
+Alternative dosing for tablets is three 1.1 g tablets twice a day for up to 8 weeks.
 Never take this medication for longer than 12 weeks.